grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 [//]: # (### They weld the mating collar)

 This was going to be an extremely tough job.
 Not as tough as welding the pressure hull back together under water like Chips was currently doing, Owen reminded himself --- but nobody would do this job on the _Gnat_ if they didn't have to.
 Owen had wheeled the welding rig across the gangway, and that had only been modestly harrowing.
 Lashing it to the sloshing hull of the _Gnat_ had been somewhat more so.
-Owen set Shakes up with everything he needed, like a nurse handing a surgeon the tools for opening a consumptive ribcage.
+Owen set Shakes up with everything he needed, like a nurse handing a surgeon the tools for opening a consumptive rib cage.

 The ocean chop wasn't horrendous, but it was enough that the _Gnat_ rolled back and forth under them.
 Owen had locked huge iron clamps in place that held the work material to the sail.
 The water washing over the deck would sometimes smack up against the sail and shoot up right where Shakes would be welding.

 Shakes stood astride his boat lolling in the surface of the sea in the same way one might stand on a mountain top.
-He took a pinch of dried leaves from the pouch in his jacker pocket and stuck them between his teeth.
+He took a pinch of dried leaves from the pouch in his jacket pocket and stuck them between his teeth.
 He lit a cigarette, and put it to his lips.
 He leveled the mask on his head, and slipped the heavy welding gloves onto his hands.
 He picked up the torch, and standing straight up, opened his arms wide and closed his eyes.
 He took long slow breathes, gapping his lips next to his cigarette, and his breaths rattling a little with the spittle coming up to enzymatically dismantle the dried leaves.
-He cleared his mind, focussed on his breathing.
+He cleared his mind, focused on his breathing.
 He felt the swell and rhythm of the ocean, the time of it marked out by the clink of the adjustable wrenches hanging from his belt.
 He called the gods of steady hands and perfect welds to him.

 He opened his eyes, spit the remaining half of cigarette off into the ocean, leaned over, and flipped the welding mask down.